-Prior to the Fall semester, work order requests for bed adjustments may only be submitted from June 3 through July 15.
+Prior to the Fall semester, Bed Modification Work Order Requests for bed adjustments must be submitted from July 15 through August 7 for staff to be able to complete the requests by move-in.
 This way, there is time for staff to complete the requests in August during the short period after summer conferences prior to move-in.
-Note: students arriving early (before the general student move-in) may not have their work order request completed prior to moving in due to a high number of requests.
+Students arriving early (before the general student move-in) may not have their work order request completed prior to moving in due to a high number of requests.
+Requests received after August 7 will be completed as soon as possible, but this may not be prior to general student move-in.
+Requests for the fall must be submitted by September 15.
+For the spring semester, requests must be submitted between December 1 and January 23, and will be completed as soon as possible.

-After the July 15 deadline, students must wait until they move into their residence before completing a work order request.
-Requests may not be made after September 30 during the Fall semester.
-For the Spring semester, work order requests must not be made before January 1, and they must be completed prior to February 10.
 Once the bed is modified, it must remain in that position.
-Facilities staff are unable to return multiple times to shift the bed’s position.
+Facilities and Residence Life staff are unable to return multiple times to shift the bed’s position.
 Students should consider how they will want their bed for the entire year.
 Students on campus in the room at the time of a lofting work order request should mark the bed with a sign to indicate which bed should be lofted.
 There are a limited number of available ladders, and they are available upon request only (in the work order request).

 Definition of Terms

 Bunked beds: When both beds are placed parallel to each other – one on the bottom and the other above it.
 Bed pins secure the bed boards to each other.
 Both roommates would have to communicate with each other to know if this is the best bed situation, who would sleep in either bed, etc. If a specific side of the room is important for the layout of the beds, the students will need to state that information in the work order request.